openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 Let’s take a look at all parts:

-1. Hosted control planes does not deploy any own monitoring, other than relevant Service Monitors to be scraped.
+1. We don't change the management cluster monitoring itself (out of scope).
-2. For all control planes we propose to deploy [Monitoring Stack Operator](https://github.com/rhobs/monitoring-stack-operator) that will deploy set of Prometheus/Prometheus Agents that will be sending data off cluster to RHOBS.
+2. We propose introducing a new monitoring stack on the hosted control plane to collect metrics from the control plane components and forward them to RHOBS.
+In terms of implementation we propose to deploy [Monitoring Stack Operator](https://github.com/rhobs/monitoring-stack-operator) that will deploy set of Prometheus/Prometheus Agents that will be sending data off cluster to RHOBS.
 No local alerting and local querying will be allowed.
-This path will forward both monitoring data as well as part of telemetry relevant for Telemeter.
+Interaction with that data will be fully on RHOBS side.
+This path will forward both monitoring data as well as part of telemetry relevant for Telemeter to RHOBS.
-3. On data-plane we propose running roughly unchanged CMO stack with platform monitoring and optional UWM.
-This allows feature parity for customers as well as ability to remote write few metrics interersting for HSRE use (as specified in Goal).
-The unique part is that Platform Monitoring will know nothing about master nodes and control plane resources (etcd, control plane operators, Kube services etc).
+3. On data-plane we propose running unchanged CMO stack.
+This allows feature parity for customers.
+A selected number of platform metrics could be forwarded to RHOBS if needed via remote write (already supported), though proxy on Hosted Control plane.
+The unique part is that Platform Monitoring will know NOTHING about master nodes and control plane resources (etcd, control plane operators, Kube services etc).
 It will only provide "platform" metrics for worker nodes and containers running there.
-Part of telemetry related to data-plane will be sent through Telemeter client as usual.
-We assume CMO can be deployed on Management cluster for easier maintenance.
+Part of telemetry related to data-plane will be sent through Telemeter client though Hosted Control plane proxy.

+#### Common Metadata

+TODO: Explain how cluster_id can be propagated (https://issues.redhat.com/browse/MON-2235)

 #### Customer Monitoring on Data Plane